The Peaceful Crystallographer - and Other Songs

 Join Electric Voice Theatre at Conway Hall for a singing celebration of Kathleen Lonsdale – the first female professor at UCL and one of the first female Royal Society Fellows.
 Defying all odds, her pioneering science led to breakthroughs in organic chemistry and medical treatments.
 Beyond science, Lonsdale was a prison reformer, women’s rights activist and pacifist, warning of the dangers of nuclear physics and wealth inequality in her book Is Peace Possible?

-The music, performed by Electric Voice Theatre, UC8 and the Clerkenwell Community Choir, reflects Lonsdale's eclectic life.
-Ranging from Celtic airs to music-hall ditties and Italian cantos, the performance features new work and songs by her contemporaries like Elizabeth Maconchy, Imogen Holst, Avril Coleridge-Taylor, Marie Dare and Conway Hall’s radical thinkers, Eliza Flower and Josephine Troup.
+The music, performed by Electric Voice Theatre, UC8 and the Clerkenwell Community Choir, reflects Lonsdale’s eclectic life.
+Ranging through Irish folk song, music-hall, stirring anthems and ethical hymns the performance features works by Judith Weir and Cheryl Frances-Hoad, Lonsdale’s contemporaries like Elizabeth Maconchy, Shena Fraser and Clara Novello Davies and Conway Hall’s radical thinkers, Eliza Flower and Josephine Troup.

 Others also viewed